Tochemey/ego/readme.md

 ### Event Sourced Behavior

-The [`EventSourcedBehavior`](./behavior.go) is crucial for maintaining data consistency, especially in distributed systems.
-It defines how to handle the various commands (requests to perform actions) that are always directed at the event sourced entity.
+The [`EventSourcedBehavior`](./behavior.go) is central to maintaining data consistency, particularly in distributed systems.
+It defines how to handle commands—requests to perform actions—which are always directed at the event-sourced entity.
-In eGo commands sent to the [`EventSourcedBehavior`](./behavior.go) are processed in order.
-When a command is processed, it may result in the generation of events, which are then stored in an event store.
-Every event persisted has a revision number and timestamp that can help track it.
-The [`EventSourcedBehavior`](./behavior.go) in eGo is responsible for defining how to handle events that are the result of command handlers.
+In eGo, `EventSourcedBehavior` instances are **serializable**, allowing them to be transported over the wire during relocation (e.g., in a clustered environment).

+Commands sent to an `EventSourcedBehavior` are processed **sequentially**.
+When a command is handled, it may produce one or more **events**, which are then persisted in an **event store**.
+Each persisted event is tagged with a **revision number** and a **timestamp**, enabling precise tracking and versioning.

-The end result of events handling is to build the new state of the event sourced entity.
-When running in cluster mode, aggregate root are sharded.
+The `EventSourcedBehavior` is also responsible for defining how these events are **applied** to update the internal state of the entity.

-- `Commands handler`: The command handlers define how to handle each incoming command, which validations must be applied, and finally, which events will be persisted if any.
-When there is no event to be persisted a nil can be returned as a no-op.
-Command handlers are the meat of the event sourced actor.
-  They encode the business rules of your event sourced actor and act as a guardian of the event sourced entity consistency.
+The ultimate goal of event handling is to **rebuild the current state** from a history of past events.
+When running in **cluster mode**, aggregate roots are automatically **sharded** for scalability and fault tolerance.

+#### Command Handlers
+Command handlers define the business logic of the event-sourced actor.
+They are responsible for:

-  The command handler must first validate that the incoming command can be applied to the current model state.
+ - Validating incoming commands against the current state.
-  Any decision should be solely based on the data passed in the commands and the state of the Behavior.
+ - Deciding which events, if any, should be generated and persisted.
+ - Returning nil for no-op operations when no state changes are needed.

+A command handler acts as the **gatekeeper** of your system’s business rules, ensuring that commands are only applied when valid.
-  In case of successful validation, one or more events expressing the mutations are persisted.
-Once the events are persisted, they are applied to the state producing a new valid state.
+If validation succeeds, one or more **events** are returned, which express the state mutations.
+These events are then persisted and applied to produce a **new, valid state**.

-- `Events handler`: The event handlers are used to mutate the state of the event sourced entity by applying the events to it.
+#### Event Handlers

+Event handlers define how the state should be updated in response to events.
-  Event handlers must be pure functions as they will be used when instantiating the event sourced entity and replaying the event store.
+These functions must be **pure and deterministic**, as they are used both when initially handling commands and when **replaying** the event log to reconstruct the entity’s state.

 #### Howto

-To define an event sourced entity, one needs to:
+To define an event-sourced entity, one needs to:

-1. define the state of the event sourced entity using google protocol buffers message
+1. define the state of the event-sourced entity using google protocol buffers message
-2. define the various commands that will be handled by the event sourced entity
+2. define the various commands that will be handled by the event-sourced entity
-3. define the various events that are result of the command handlers and that will be handled by the event sourced entity to return the new state of the event sourced entity
+3. define the various events that are a result of the command handlers and that will be handled by the event sourced entity to return the new state of the event-sourced entity
 4. define and make sure the [`events store`](./persistence/events_store.go) is properly implemented.
 5. implement the [`EventSourcedBehavior`](./behavior.go) interface.
 6. call the `Entity` method of eGo [engine](./engine.go)

 #### Events Stream

-Every event handled by event sourced entity are pushed to an events stream.
+Every event handled by an event-sourced entity is pushed to an events stream.
 That enables real-time processing of events without having to interact with the events store.
 Just use `Subscribe` method of [Engine](./engine.go) and start iterating through the messages and cast every message to the [Event](./protos/ego/v3/ego.proto).